 If data backups can save your work files, saved games and the like, system cloning does pretty much the same thing for your operating system and additional programs.
 Clonezilla is such a tool, that's similar in scope to Norton Ghost and Acronis True Image, except it's free ;)

 Clonezilla comes in two flavors, basic and Server Edition.
 Clonezilla SE is used to clone and restore images on multiple systems at once.
 Legends say that it can handle even one hundred computers at a time.
 But the standard edition should be enough for a single upgrade to SSD, for example.

 But there aren't many stories to say about this tool.
 Let's jump into what it can do.
 Clonezilla comes as a bootable disk image.
-You just need to burn it on a disk or copy it on a SUB stick and you're ready to go.
+You only need to burn it onto a disk or copy it on a SUB stick, and you're ready to go.
 Clonezilla can work with numerous file systems, covering Windows, MacOS, FreeBSD, ChromeOS, Linux and more.